-School District community means students and Board employees (i.e., administrators, and professional and classified staff), as well as Board members, agents, volunteers, contractors, or other persons subject to the control and supervision of the Board.
+School District Community means students and District employee (i.e., administrators. and professional and classified staff), as well as Board members, agents, volunteers, contractors or other persons subject to the control and supervision of the District.

-Third Parties include, but are not limited to, guests and/or visitors on School District property (e.g., visiting speakers, participants on opposing athletic teams, parents), vendors doing business with, or seeking to do business with, the Board, and other individuals who come in contact with members of the School District community at school-related events/activities (whether on or off District property).
+Third Parties include, but are not limited to, guests and/or visitors on School District property (e.g., visiting speakers, participants on opposing athletic teams, parents) vendors doing business with, or seeking to do business with the District and other individuals who come in contact with members of the School District community at school related events/activities (whether on or off District property.)